cowherdist/GFRNet/README.md

-# GFRNet
+# Pytorch Code for GFRNet GFRNet
 # Use archs.py to replace the network model part of your own project

-# Pytorch Code base for GFRNet
+# Use losses.py to.replace.the loss of your own project

 ## Using the code: